Best daily deals

 The button on the back is for pairing.

 According to our standardized battery test, the Sony WF-C700N lasts 7 hours and 13 minutes with ANC on.
 That’s not bad, especially considering the size of the earbuds.
-The case for the WF-C700N is relatively small and takes about 3 hours to fully charge from empty via the included USB-A to USB-C cable.
+The case for the WF-C700N is relatively small and takes about three hours to fully charge from empty via the included USB-A to USB-C cable.
 The WF-C700N case does not have wireless charging capabilities.

 According to Sony, charging the WF-C700N for 10 minutes yields 60 minutes of battery life.